Shiatsu - Acupressure - Massage - Reiki

 Understood in this way, qi is not something that is found in an anatomical structure or physiochemical property of the body, but is something that is experienced.
 It is not something mystical or mysterious; if you get up in the morning and say "I feel full of energy today!", you have just made an observation about qi.

 "O genki desu ka?" is the Japanese way of asking "How are you?"; it can be literally translated as "How is your ki (qi)?"
-(Specifically, the kanji for "genki" refer to what the Chinese call "yuan" or "original" qi, a specific type related to your basic constitution.)
+(Specifically, "genki" refers to what the Chinese call "yuan" or "original" qi, a specific type related to your basic constitution.)
 The question doesn't require any objective measurement to answer.

 Indeed, can you imagine saying "I have a lot of energy today," only to have a scientist perform a set of measurements and inform you that the total amount of chemical and electrical energy in your body is in fact less than it was yesterday, and so your statement is incorrect?